 Attack surface can also include subtle information leaks that lead to an attack.
 For example, CrowdStrike’s team of threat hunters found an attacker using sampled DNS request data gathered over public WiFi to work out the names of S3 buckets.
 CrowStrike stopped the attack before the attackers did any damage, but it’s a great illustration of risk’s ubiquitous nature.
 Even strong controls on the S3 buckets weren’t enough to completely hide their existence.
 As long as you use the public Internet or cloud, you’re automatically exposing an attack surface to the world.

 Your business may need it to operate, but keep an eye on it.

 According to Gartner, through 2025, 99% of all cloud security failures will be due to some level of human error.
 Human error is a constant risk when building business applications.
 However, hosting resources on the public cloud magnifies the risk.

 The cloud’s ease of use means that users could be using APIs you’re not aware of without proper controls and opening up holes in your perimeter.
 Manage human error by building strong controls to help people make the right decisions.

 One final rule — don’t blame people for errors.
 Blame the process.
 Build processes and guardrails to help people do the right thing.
 Pointing fingers doesn’t help your business become more secure.

 Cloud settings keep growing as providers add more services over time.
 Many companies are using more than one provider.

 Providers have different default configurations, with each service having its distinct implementations and nuances.
 Until organizations become proficient at securing their various cloud services, adversaries will continue to exploit misconfigurations.

-Use this three-step process to manage risk in the cloud.
+Follow these tips to manage risk in the cloud:

 - Perform regular risk assessments to find new risks.